pal-lab/pal-lab.github.io/index.md

 ## [](#header-2)Value-Centric Product Management (VCPM)

-In search of ways to drive product success metrics more sustainably we developed a measurement framework that describes how features deliver on each of the dimensions in which a product creates user value.
+In search of ways to drive key business metrics more sustainably we developed a measurement framework that describes how features deliver on each of the dimensions in which a product creates user value.
 In [Product Hours](http://vcpm.org/) we calibrate the framework while helping start-ups with real product challenges.
 `olli` `phil` `joe` `jorrit`